 – Pain + Reflection = Progress

-– You see that great is always better than terrible, but terrible is better than mediocre because there is at least some thrill in terrible.
+– You see, great is always better than terrible, but terrible is better than mediocre because there is at least some thrill.

-– Most people cannot grow and improve just because they let their ego stand in the way of learning.
+– Most people cannot grow and improve just because they let their egos stand in the way of learning.

 – Maturity is one’s ability to reject good-looking alternatives to pursue even better ones.

 – Even if you dedicate yourself to your goals and work hard as well as creatively, you can achieve almost anything but not everything.